timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 All but the first would have required explicit `bool` casts if "convertible to `bool`" were the sole requirement.

 LWG's direction for LWG2114 has consistently been to require the logical operators to work correctly for these types.
-However, formulation of correct wording has proven difficult, for much of the same reasons that have plagued `boolean`, and since this was seen as a defect in wording and required no implementation changes, it justifiably received a lower priority.
+However, formulation of correct wording has proven difficult, and since this was seen as a defect in wording and required no implementation changes, it justifiably received a lower priority.

 [@P1934R0] contradicts this longstanding direction.
 If the former is adopted, then either we need to require implementations to litter `bool` casts everywhere through their existing code, or introduce an odd inconsistency in how the algorithms handle